Okie: Living conditions in California during the Great Depression

 Once the Okie families migrated from Oklahoma to California, they often were forced to work on large farms to support their families.
 Because of the minimal pay, these families were often forced to live on the outskirts of these farms in shanty houses they built themselves.
 These homes were normally set up in groups called Squatter Camps or Shanty Towns, which were often located near the irrigation ditches which ran along the outskirts of these farms.
 Indoor plumbing was inaccessible to these migrant workers, and so they were forced to resort to using outhouses.
 Unfortunately, because of the minimal space allotted to the migrant workers, their outhouses were normally located near the irrigation ditches, and some waste would inevitably runoff into the water.
 These irrigation ditches provided the Okie families with a water supply.

 Due to this lack of sanitation in these camps, disease ran rampant among the migrant workers and their families.
-Also contributing to disease was the fact that these Shanty Town homes that the Okie migrant workers lived in had no running water, and because of their minimal pay medical attention was out of the question.
+Also contributing to disease was that these Shanty Town homes that the Okie migrant workers lived in had no running water, and because of their minimal pay medical attention was out of the question.
 However, what native Californians failed to realize at the time was that these Okie migrant farm workers did not always live in the conditions that the Dust Bowl left them in.
 In fact, often these families had once owned their own farms and had been able to support themselves.
-This had often placed these migrant workers in a relatively comfortable situation for these families prior to the devastating drought (the Dust Bowl) in Oklahoma.
+This meant that Okie families often had been in a fairly comfortable situation before the circumstances surrounding the Dust Bowl induced their migration.